You both discuss and decide, irked court says on mutual understanding between CBI, Chidambaram

 "Then you both discuss and decide how much custody is required.
 What is the use of this court," the judge said.

-The remarks came after senior advocate Dayan Krishnan, appearing for Chidambaram, told the court that the accused as well as the prosecution had agreed in the Supreme Court on the extension of the period of his custodial interrogation till September 2, when the apex court would again hear the INX Media matter.
+The remarks came after senior advocate Dayan Krishnan, appearing for Chidambaram, told the court that the accused, as well as the prosecution, had agreed in the Supreme Court on the extension of the period of his custodial interrogation till September 2, when the apex court would again hear the INX Media matter.

 INX media case: P Chidambaram's CBI custody extended till Sep 2